 Day 3 (Tuesday) – Delhi city tour

 Today, after breakfast, we will take you for a city tour of Delhi.
-You will be visiting some of the most famous places in the capital; such as Qutub Minar, Lotus Temple, Humayun’s Tomb and India Gate.
-You can have lunch at local restaurants (at own cost).
+You will be visiting some of the most famous places in the capital; such as Qutab Minar, Lotus Temple, Humayun’s Tomb and India Gate.
+You can have lunch at a local restaurant (at own cost).

 Day 4 (Wednesday) to Day 6 (Friday) – Volunteering in Delhi